Whitesnake: Flesh & Blood (2018–2019)

+Farewell tour and Coverdale's retirement (2020–2025)

+Between 2020 and 2021, Whitesnake released three musically distinct compilation albums, collectively titled the Red, White and Blues trilogy.
+All three albums reached at least number two on the UK Rock & Metal Albums Chart.
 The collections were originally timed to coincide with a potential farewell tour, which had to be postponed due to the pandemic.
 Coverdale later reaffirmed his plan to retire from touring potentially in 2022, citing his age and the stress of travel as contributing factors.
 However, he still intended to be involved in music with several Whitesnake projects in the works.
 Coverdale also discussed the possibility of Whitesnake continuing to perform without him.
-In October 2021, the 1997 album Restless Heart was reissued as a multi-disc box set.

 In July 2021, Whitesnake announced the addition of multi-instrumentalist Dino Jelusick to their ranks, turning Whitesnake into a septet for the first time.
 Later that November, Michael Devin parted ways with the band.
 He was replaced by Tanya O'Callaghan, marking the first female musician to join the group.
+On 14 January 2022, it was announced that Round Hill Music had acquired the music publishing, master rights and master rights royalties for the majority of Coverdale's catalogue.
+The deal, estimated to be worth $35 million according to Billboard, also encompasses the three albums Coverdale recorded with Deep Purple.

 Whitesnake began their farewell tour in May 2022, starting in the UK and Ireland with Foreigner and Europe.
-That same month, the group's Greatest Hits album was also reissued.
 During Whitesnake's June performance at Hellfest, they were joined onstage by Steve Vai.
 Later that month, the band were forced to cancel several shows after Tommy Aldridge fell ill and Coverdale was diagnosed with an infection of the sinus and trachea.
 Reb Beach had previously missed a number of shows due to poor health as well.
 On 1 July, Whitesnake cancelled the remainder of their European tour.
 On 5 August, the band withdrew from their forthcoming North American tour with the Scorpions.
 O'Callaghan stated in October that Coverdale still needed "a good few months" to recuperate.
-However, he had resumed writing and discussed the possibility of doing another album in the future.
+However, he had resumed writing and discussed the possibility of doing a farewell album, encouraging former members to participate as well.
+In 2023, Coverdale expressed interest in continuing the band's farewell tour in the future, but stated that his physical health would be the determining factor.

+Since the cancellation of Whitesnake's farewell tour, Coverdale continued to oversee re-releases of Whitesnake's back catalogue, with reissues of Restless Heart, Greatest Hits, Good to Be Bad, and The Purple Album already released in 2021–2023.
+In 2024, Rhino released a collection of Coverdale's solo albums, titled Into the Light: The Solo Albums, under the Whitesnake moniker, with Coverdale retroactively incorporating them into the Whitesnake catalogue.
+April 2025 saw the release of Access All Areas: Live, a collection of the group's previously released live albums dating from 2004 to 2018.
+Forevermore was also reissued in September.

+On 13 November 2025, Coverdale announced his retirement, effectively putting an end to Whitesnake.